Futsch1/form-analyzer/README.md

 - TextFieldWithCheckbox: Describes a text input field with an additional checkbox
 - Number: Special case of TextField where only numbers may be entered
 - Placeholder: Results in an empty column in the Excel file

+Note that all text matching will be done case-insensitive.

 #### Filters